C Corp California: Everything You Need to Know

 C and S corporations share the same structure.
 Both are owned by shareholders, who appoint a board of directors to oversee big-picture decisions.
 This board elects officers who manage the business's everyday operations.

 If you need help with incorporating your business in California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.